zacfukuda/minamoto/README.md

 - Web Server: Apache 2.2.31

 > As of November 20, the latest LTS Node version is 8.9.1.
 You cand download it from [here](https://nodejs.org/en/).

+## Feedback
+If you have any request or find a bug, please bring it up to [Issues](https://github.com/zacfukuda/minamoto/issues) of this repository.